Alabama: Economy

-According to the U.S. Bureau of Economic Analysis, the 2008 total gross state product was $170 billion, or $29,411 per capita.
-Alabama's 2012 GDP increased 1.2% from the previous year.
-The single largest increase came in the area of information.
-In 2010, per capita income for the state was $22,984.

 The state's seasonally adjusted unemployment rate was 5.8% in April 2015.
 This compared to a nationwide seasonally adjusted rate of 5.4%.
+As of May 2025, the unemployment rate was 3.3%.

 Alabama has no minimum wage and in February 2016 passed legislation preventing municipalities from setting one.
 (A Birmingham city ordinance would have raised theirs to $10.10.)

 As of 2018, Alabama has the sixth highest poverty rate among states in the U.S. In 2017, United Nations Special Rapporteur Philip Alston toured parts of rural Alabama and observed environmental conditions that he said were poorer than anywhere he had seen in the developed world.